rdmorganiser/rdmo-docs/docs/management/conditions.rst

 Conditions
 ----------

 Conditions can be created and managed under *Conditions* in the management menu in the navigation bar.
-They are later connected to Attributes, Option sets, or Tasks.
+They are later connected to Question sets, Option sets, or Tasks.

 .. figure:: ../_static/img/screens/conditions.png
    :target: ../_static/img/screens/conditions.png